 Soil type - Moist soil, although dry, can be acceptable

-Sun or Shade - Sun, either in full or partially exposed
+Sun or Shade - Sun, either in whole or partially exposed

-An elderberry tree is one of the many popular plants found in the wild and is also grown in gardens.
+An elderberry tree is one of the many popular plants found in the wild and grown in gardens.

 Elderberry trees are also known as "Sambucus" and come in many different types, such as American Elderberry, Black Elderberry, or Red Elderberry.